agilogy/agilogy-blog/_drafts/automatic-code-formatting-in-kotlin.md

 ## THE solution

-Let's do straight to the point:
+Let's go straight to the point:

 1. Formatting rules violations should be treated like compilation or test errors.
 They are errors.
 Not warnings.
 Not printed logs you can ignore.
 They should imply failing builds.